gwagner57/cLASSjs/README.md

 # cLASSjs
-A JS library for defining enumerations, constructor-based classes, and class hierarchies, with semantic meta-data for declarative constraint validation and for generating model-based CRUD user interfaces.
+A JS library for defining enumerations, constructor-based classes, and class hierarchies, with semantic meta-data for declarative constraint validation and for generating model-based user interfaces.

 ## Use Case 1: Enumerations and Enumeration Attributes